Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 - Text Vectorizer (Transformer): in this step the vectorizer takes the raw text input, perform some data cleaning, text representation (using TF-IDF), and returns an array of features for each sample in the dataset.

 - Classifier (estimator): the classifier then takes the output produced by the previous step (which is the features matrix), and use it as input to train machine learning algorithm to learn from the data.

+In this way, the data will be process first using the vectorizer, and then used to train a classification model.

 There are many great resources about the importance of using pipelines, and how to use them: